6 Important IT Policies Any Size Company Should Implement

 A cloud and app use policy is essential to keep business data secure by restricting the unauthorized usage of apps.
 It also provides a platform for employees to suggest tools that can help improve productivity and efficiency in the workplace.

-Bring modern convenience to the workplace with BYOD!
+Bring modern convenience to your workplace with BYOD.

 Without a clear policy in place, BYOD can be leaving your business open to dangerous security risks.
 If personal devices aren’t running the latest version of their operating system, malicious threats may have an opportunity to wreak havoc on company data – not just what’s stored locally on employee machines but potentially even more if those networks are connected with corporate systems.
 To make sure everyone is compensated fairly for using tablets and phones at work, it’s critical that all employees understand exactly how they should use these tools when representing the organization.

-Our Bring-Your-Own Device policy provides clarity on how to securely use personal devices for work.
-It outlines the installation of an endpoint management app and describes our commitment towards appropriately compensating employees who make this essential contribution to business operations.
+Our Bring-Your-Own Device policy explains how to use personal devices securely for work.
+It covers installing an endpoint management app and shows our commitment to fairly compensating employees who use their own devices for business.

 With 61% of surveyed companies reporting employees connecting with public Wi-Fi on their devices, staying secure while browsing is a major concern.
 Companies must ensure they take the right precautions to protect against potential threats related to using public networks.

-Your Wi-Fi use policy ensures that employees securely navigate the web.
-Protecting their privacy by requiring a company VPN and limiting risky activities like entering passwords or payment info on public networks.
+A Wi-Fi use policy helps employees browse the web safely.
+It protects their privacy by requiring a company VPN and limiting risky actions, such as entering passwords or payment information on public networks.

 Stay up to date on our policies for social media use